Shamar Nicholson: Spartak Moscow

+Nicholson's contract with Spartak was terminated by mutual consent on 2 February 2025.

+Tijuana

+On 5 February 2025, Nicholson signed with Tijuana in Mexico.

 International career

 Nicholson played for the Jamaica U20 national team at the 2015 CONCACAF U-20 Championship.

 He made his senior national team debut in February 2017.
 Nicholson scored his first goal for Jamaica on 5 June 2019 in a friendly against the United States.